-Whilst intercalating students will find that there is very strong personal support from within the School and the team within which they are working.
+Whilst intercalating, students will find that there is very strong personal support from within the School and the team within which they are working.
 Within each course there is also a system of Personal Tutors.
-You will also remain in contact with the mentor to whom you were assigned in the year preceding your intercalation.
+Barts and The London students shouls also remain in contact with the mentor to whom you were assigned in the year preceding your intercalation.

 There is a very active Medical Students' Association, with many clubs and societies.
 All intercalated students automatically become members of the Association if they join the Students' Union.

 The fees for 2019/20 iBSc programmes will be the same as those paid during the rest of their undergraduate course.
 Fees for overseas students will not be announced until the January preceeding the relevant academic year.
 For more information, please see the QMUL Tuition Fees and Funding page.

 Note, all students intercalating on MSc programmes will pay the standard MSc course fees, as detailed under the relevant programme page on the QMUL Postgraduate course finder.